Learning to crawl: Benefits and limits of centralized vs distributed control: Model and learning

 \subsubsection{Expected qualitative behavior from the idealized continuous infinite crawler}

-In Ref.\cite{Tanaka2012} the authors find an analytical solution for the velocity of the center of mass assuming that the 1D crawler is infinite and approximable to the continuous limit ($x_0\rightarrow 0$), and that the adhesion is a perturbation.
-For the sake of clarity we summarize here their results.
-The perturbation is taken in the form of a traveling wave pulse where only a single sucker can increase its viscous friction at a time, and with the same periodicity and frequency of the CPG (\cref{eq:oscillation}),
+In Ref.~\cite{Tanaka2012} the authors find an analytical solution {for the velocity of the center of mass of a continuous ($N_s\rightarrow\infty$, $x_0\rightarrow 0$ and $Nx_0=\lambda$) one dimensional infinitely long crawler, assuming individual blocks can only perturb slightly the friction coefficient (rather than fully adhere like in our case)}.
+For the sake of clarity we summarize here their results. { The $n$-th friction coefficient is perturbed according to: